 .
 This focuses mostly on the repression under both the Nazi and the Soviet occupations of Estonia

-, but in the cellar there are some Soviet statuary and socialist realist
+, but in the cellar there are some Soviet busts and socialist realist

 propaganda posters as well as a few other intriguing artefacts from the time.

-Further afield, a day trip to Tartu is worth it for the grim and intriguing KGB cells museum
+Further afield still, a day trip to Tartu is worth it for the grim and intriguing KGB cells museum

 in this otherwise cheerful student town.